 Positive actions and feelings can help lift your spirits.
-Although thinking positively may be very difficult when you are feeling depressed, try to consider the positive side of situations and events in your life.
+Thinking positively may be very hard when you're feeling depressed.
+But try to think about the positive side of situations and events in your life.

 Appreciate any moments when you have positive thoughts.
 The following tips may help.

 - Visit a friend.
-Spending time with a good friend may help you forget about your problems for a while and help you see the brighter side of life.
+Spending time with a good friend may help you forget about your problems for a while.
+It can help you see the brighter side of life.